bhavesh907/Crop-Classification/README.md

 # Dataset
 You can download the dataset used in this repo from [kaggle](https://www.kaggle.com/bhavesh907/crop-classificationcs2292017usgscroplanddata)

-The dataset consist of 10 RapidEye satellite images provided by the [planet.com](https://www.planet.com/) and 1 USDA Cropland data layer which provides the pixel level crop labels.
+The dataset consists of 10 RapidEye satellite images provided by the [planet.com](https://www.planet.com/) and 1 USDA Cropland data layer which provides the pixel level crop labels.

 # Usage
 1. Run the data-preprocessing.ipynb to prepare the dataset for our models.